teoziyiivy/tp/docs/UserGuide.md

 Expected outcome:

 ```
 Noted!
-CLI.ckFit has recorded your weight as 50.0 on 03/04/2021.
+CLI.ckFit has recorded your weight as 50.0 kg on 03/04/2021.
 Check back for your progress!
 ```

 ## Adding workout